Cannabis and the border – Don’t travel with it

 In the distance we see an airport with planes arriving and departing.
 The planes are marked with the same cannabis leaf icons as the cars.

 If you have it with you, declare it.
-Moving cannabis across an international border will remain a serious offence that can impact your future.
+Moving cannabis across an international border is a serious offence that can impact your future.

 A map of Canada appears.
 A pair of handcuffs appears on the screen.
 The clasps of the handcuffs are each made of a cannabis leaf icon with a red circle and slash.